Kentucky Water Quality at a Glance

 PFAS (per- and polyfluoroalkyl substances) are synthetic “forever chemicals” that don’t break down naturally in the environment or human body.

-Kentucky has detected PFAS in water systems statewide, including all systems tested along the Ohio River.
+Kentucky has detected PFAS in multiple water systems, with the highest concentrations found in South Shore.
 These chemicals have been linked to cancer, liver damage, immune system effects, and other health concerns.
 The EPA finalized new drinking water standards in 2024 limiting PFOA and PFOS to 4 parts per trillion, requiring water systems to comply by 2029.
-Kentucky has been proactively testing for PFAS since 2019 and has filed lawsuits against major polluters like DuPont and 3M to recover cleanup costs.
+Kentucky has been proactively testing for PFAS since 2019 and has filed lawsuits against major polluters like DuPont de Nemours and 3M to recover cleanup costs.

 How can I find out about my local water quality?